-Legal Aid
+Legal Aid Tanazay k mutabadil hal mahir vukla k nushwaray say ida utayain.
+Yeh Sovt of Sindh ki taraf say ha COLLABORATION WITH THE HUMAN RIGHTS DEPARTMENT.

-Tanazay k mutabadil hal ma rehnumai k liya call karay 080070806 or mahir vukla k mushwaray say gida utayain.
-Yeh ervice Law Dept Govt of Sindh ki taraf say ha uman Rights emerged as an integral priority of Pakistan's federal and provincial governments in the backdrop of democratic transition and international obligations.
+GOS for provision of free Legal Assistance uman Rights emerged as an integral priority of Pakistan's federal and provincial governments in the backdrop of democratic transition and international obligations.
 For the same Human Rights Department, the Government of Sindh initiated a program titled "Legal Assistance and Awareness Program for Vulnerable Communities Across Sindh" in association with the Legal Aid Society as its implementing partners.